Cadwalader History, Family Crest & Coats of Arms

 Cadwaladr (d.
 1173), the son of Gruffudd, the son of Cynan, "was the son and the brother of the two most famous north Welsh princes of their time.
 During his father's lifetime he accompanied his elder brother, Owain, on many predatory excursions against rival princes.
 In 1121 they ravaged Meirionydd, and apparently conquered it.
 In 1135 and 1136 they led three successful expeditions to Ceredigion, and managed to get possession of at least the northern portion of that district. "

-Important Dates for the Cadwalader family
+Early History of the Cadwalader family

 This web page shows only a small excerpt of our Cadwalader research.
 Another 73 words (5 lines of text) covering the years 1520, 1590, 1568, 1610, 1610, 1610, 1666 and 1690 are included under the topic Early Cadwalader History in all our PDF Extended History products and printed products wherever possible.